slcz/gomoku/README.md

 # gomoku
-Gomoku game written in haskell and based on gloss library.
+Gomoku game written in haskell gloss library and reinforcement learning algorithm.
 It is played on 15x15 board, though the size of the board can be changed.

 ```
 Usage: gomoku [OPTION...]